 The Pupil Premium is additional funding which is allocated to schools on the basis of the number of pupils who have been eligible for free school meals (FSM) at any point over the last six years.
 The Pupil Premium is aimed at addressing the current underlying inequalities which exist between children from disadvantaged backgrounds and their more affluent peers.

 The Academy is committed to “Narrowing the Gap” for disadvantaged students and the pupil premium will form a vital part of that process.
-Provision will be made through:
+Provision is made through:

 We provide support to students and parents to overcome the barriers to learning caused by poor attendance or poor behaviour.
 This support is provided by a number of trained specialists who provide support for students to improve behaviour and attendance, and to work towards specific, achievable goals that will make a difference.